-The Gazi is the new cool place to be in Athens, full of restaurants, cafes, music, and art by the old city gas-works which has been turned into a museum-cultural center that may be unique in all of Europe.
+The Gazi is one of the new cool place to be in Athens, full of restaurants, cafes, music, and art by the old city gas-works which has been turned into a museum-cultural center that may be unique in all of Europe.

 Normally I would consider it a kind of defeat for a New York Times Travel writer to beat me to the punch and write about an up-and-coming neighborhood of Athens before I did.
 But in the case of Gazi I had plenty of opportunities to 'scoop' the NYT and chose not to.
 Why?
 Because often in Greece 'up-and-coming'

 actually means 'not there yet' as in the case of the Gazi, the neighborhood around and including the former gas-works of Athens.
-And though it was not there
+And though it was not 'there

-yet when the
+yet' when the

 First Visit to Gazi

 Common sense dictates that its not a good idea to have a big natural gas depot in the middle of a cosmopolitan city so in 1984 they moved the gas works out of town and the property stood empty.
 I mean what can you do with an ex-gas works?
 Anyone driving up the Jersey Turnpike has seen the refineries and natural gas depots which are sort

 icon for New Jersey and in the mind of most people who have not ventured beyond the highway this is what they think all of New Jersey looks like.
 But in Athens the gasworks were built in the 19th Century and the stone buildings left behind are actually quite attractive and kind of interesting.
 Even the old storage tanks were recognized for their potential and in the late 20th Century the buildings were restored with even the tanks taking part in a vision called Technopolis: City of Technology.